Tangier: Sport

 Tangierians regard football as the primary entertainment when it comes to sport-material.
 There are several football fields around the city.
 Tangier would have been one of the host cities for the 2015 Africa Cup of Nations football tournament, which would be played at the new Ibn Batouta Stadium and in other cities across Morocco, until Morocco was banned from participating the Africa Cup of Nations due to their denial.
+Instead Tangier will host matches for the 2025 edition after Guinea withdraw from hosting.
+It could also host matches for the 2030 FIFA World Cup.

 Basketball comes the second most practised sport in Tangier.
 The city is known for their local teams IRT, Ajax Tanger, Juventus Tangier and so on.

 National Cricket Stadium is the only top-class cricket stadium in Morocco.
 Stadium hosted its first International Tournament from 12 to 21 August 2002.
 Pakistan, South Africa and Sri Lanka competed in a 50-overs one day triangular series.
 The International Cricket Council has granted international status to the Tangier Cricket Stadium, official approval that will allow it to become North Africa's first international cricket venue.

 Museums

-Museum of the American Legation, whose building was granted to the United States in 1821 by the Sultan Moulay Suliman served as a consulate of the United States and a later legation, as well as a high traffic post for the intelligence agents of the Second World War and a Peace Corps training facility.
+The Museum of the American Legation, whose building was granted to the United States in 1821 by the Sultan Moulay Suliman served as a consulate of the United States and a later legation, as well as a high traffic post for the intelligence agents of the Second World War and a Peace Corps training facility.
 Today, its courtyards and narrow corridors serve as an elaborate museum that demonstrates relations between the United States and Morocco and the Moroccan heritage, including a wing dedicated to Paul Bowles, where you can see the documents and photographs of the writer donated to the museum by the gallerist and friend of the writer Gloria Kirby in 2010.

-Fondation Lorin (Musée de la Fondation Lorin), Rue Abdallah Ben Hachimi 44.
-An art museum, or maybe rather an archive related to the history of Tangier opened in 1930 in a former synagogue.
+Fondation Lorin (Musée de la Fondation Lorin) opened in 1930 in a former synagogue.
 In addition to art, there are newspapers, photographs and posters on display.

 In popular culture

 Espionage

 Tangier has been reputed as a safe house for international spying activities.
 Its position during the Cold War and during other spying periods of the 19th and 20th centuries is legendary.

 Tangier acquired the reputation of a spying and smuggling centre and attracted foreign capital due to political neutrality and commercial liberty at that time.
 It was via a British bank in Tangier that the Bank of England in 1943 for the first time obtained samples of the high-quality forged British currency produced by the Nazis in "Operation Bernhard".

-The city has also been a subject for many spy fiction books and films (see Tangier in popular culture).
+The city has also been a subject for many spy fiction books and films.